Iggy Azalea: 2006–2012: Early musical work

 When she first arrived in the United States in 2006, she stayed in Miami, Florida, and afterward lived briefly in Houston, Texas.
 Azalea settled for a few years in Atlanta, Georgia, working with a member of the rap collective Dungeon Family named Backbone.
-During that period, she met future collaborators FKi and Natalie Sims.
+During that period, she met future collaborators FKi 1st and Natalie Sims.
 She said people would laugh at her because "they thought my raps sucked", but having grown up getting laughed at, she was able to shrug it off.
 Meanwhile, she had met someone from Interscope Records who encouraged her move to Los Angeles during the summer of 2010.
 Interscope would eventually go on to manage her for a brief period of time.
 It was during this time that she adopted her stage name, which she created from the name of her childhood dog, Iggy, and the street she grew up on, Azalea Street, where her family lives to this day.
+Regarding her decision to combine the names to form her stage name, Azalea credited her grandfather, who reportedly worked in television.
+"He told me this theory, and it made perfect mathematical sense about syllables and stage names -- they have to have a certain amount of syllables and mine was wrong."

 She also started making stop motion animated videos with freestyle rap because she felt like she had found her sound.